kndrsh/Climate-Analysis/README.md

 This project used Pthyon and SQLAlchemy to examine climate data and explore the climate Database in Hawaii.
 I used a SQLite database to extract data on weather measurements at weather stations in Hawaii.
 The data was first explored to find any interesting insights, using SQLAlchemy to query the database.

- I retrieve the last 12 months of precipitation data by querying the 12 preceding months of data.
+ I retrieved the last 12 months of precipitation data by querying the 12 preceding months of data.

 * Selected only the `date` and `prcp` values.